 Father’s Day at the Shrine of the Black Madonna BY Mats Hjelm

 The Shrine of the Black Madonna Church is one of the few remaining organizations from the civil rights movements in the 60s.
 It is not only still alive, it is also expanding.
 Here is the force from the movements in the 60s together with a contemporary understanding of politics and strategy that has proven to be very efficient.
 With Black Christian Nationalism they have turned their back on the white American institutions and slowly built their own black alternative based on communalism.
 They work against individualism and with Jesus as an example of a black revolutionary.
 Their theology has its originis in Marcus Garvey’s ideas from the 20s, in which God’s chosen people are black.
 This short film is 12 minutes condensed from a Mass on Father’s Day 2005 – aimed at black men.

-Mats Hjelm is an artist, documentary filmmaker and creator of multimedia installations.
+Mats Hjelm born in 1959, is an artist, documentary filmmaker and creator of multimedia installations who currently lives and works in Stockholm, Sweden.
 His work investigates the boundaries between art and movements of social justice, video installation and documentary practices, and personal and global political narratives.
 He has worked extensively in Europe, West Africa and the United States, and more recently in Brazil.